 CVR grants credit to its customers.
 Credit is extended based on an evaluation of a customer's financial condition; generally, collateral is not required.
 Accounts receivable are due on negotiated terms and are stated at amounts due from customers, net of an allowance for doubtful accounts.
 Accounts outstanding for longer than their contractual payment terms are considered past due.
 CVR determines its allowance for doubtful accounts by considering a number of factors, including the length of time trade accounts are past due, the customer's ability to pay its obligations to CVR, and the condition of the general economy and the industry as a whole.
 CVR writes off accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.
 Amounts collected on accounts receivable are included in net cash provided by operating activities in the Consolidated Statements of Cash Flows.
-As of December 31, 2014, no customers individually represented greater than 10% of the total net accounts receivable balance.
-As of December 31, 2013, one customer individually represented greater than 10% of the total net accounts receivable balance.
-The largest concentration of credit for any one customer at December 31, 2014 and 2013 was approximately 8% and 12%, respectively, of the net accounts receivable balance.
+As of December 31, 2015 and 2014, no customers individually represented greater than 10% of the total net accounts receivable balance.
+The largest concentration of credit for any one customer at December 31, 2015 and 2014 was approximately 9% and 8%, respectively, of the net accounts receivable balance.